nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 3. I would be glad to know what are the odds to find something available for a given period so that perhaps I can adapt my holidays accordingly to places availabilities (there is an alternative for the homeowner who would like be sure to rent at the best time that will maximize the profit and so maybe adapt the location availability depending on the market as well).
 {: style="text-align: justify;"}
 * The second one is more related to machine learning algorithms:
-> Let's see if we are able to predict price with pretty good accuracy/confidence for a given listing ?
+> Let's see if we are able to predict price with pretty good accuracy/confidence for a given listing?
 Indeed, as a service user who plans to rent its home, I can spend plenty of time by looking at other places and their price to find the best but still competitive price to ensure I will be chosen.
-Or, more user friendly: based on information I give, the system predicts the right price !
+Or, more user friendly: based on information I give, the system predicts the right price!
 {: style="text-align: justify;"}
 ## 1. At the right place...
 In data, Airbnb listings are provided with latitude and longitude coordinates.
 When we plot them on a scatterplot, here is what we get: